Dilsha7864/Java_Package/README.md

 # Java_Package
-Package gives segregation based on the specification we want In one Package,we can not create classes with same name In different packages, we can create class with same name Package should not start with '.' or special characters Com.dilsha.test
+Package gives segregation based on the specification we want.

+In one Package,we can not create classes with same name

+In different packages, we can create class with same name Package should not start with '.' or special characters Com.dilsha.test